FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_1_2_task.md

 - TGW supports peering between TGWs in the same or different regions.
 - Jumbo frames (8500 bytes) are supported for all connections except VPC (1500 bytes).
 - Centralized Inspection VPC handles FortiGate NGFW inspection for any traffic flow (Inbound, Outbound, East/West).
-  - [**Appliance Mode**](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-appliance-scenario.html) is required for active-passive designs to keep flows sticky to the primary FortiGate.
   - Advanced architectures for all of these scenarios can be [**found here**](https://github.com/FortinetCloudCSE/.github/blob/main/profile/AWS/README.md).

 **This concludes this task**